vmagnin/forcolormap/README.md

 ```bash
 $ gfortran -static my_program.f90 $(pkg-config --cflags --libs forcolormap forimage)
 ```
-Note that ForColormap is depending on ForImage, and for linking you must respect that order.
+Note that ForColormap is depending on ForImage, and for static linking you must respect that order.

 #### Dynamic linking
 There is a CMake option to obtain a shared library: